HughP/Supporting-Evidence-for-OLAC-DCMIType-PhysicalObject/methods.md

-These records were pulled June 2nd 2023.
+The XML records were pulled June 2nd 2023.
 They were pulled using wget.

 For example: